AdobeDocs/experience-platform.en/help/destinations/catalog/streaming/http-destination.md

 ## Use cases {#use-cases}

-The HTTP destination is targeted towards customers who need to export XDM profile data and audience segments to generic HTTP endpoints.
+The HTTP API destination is targeted towards customers who need to export XDM profile data and audience segments to generic HTTP endpoints.

 HTTP endpoints can be either customers' own systems or third-party solutions.